Ginger Snaps Baking Affairs

 Karissa Parrish

-These Spider Web Brownies are the perfect spooky treats to bake this Halloween.
+These spider web brownies are the perfect spooky treats to bake this Halloween.
 They are dark chocolate brownies that are made with both melted chocolate and cocoa powder, so they are super chocolatey and fudgy!
+The best part?
+They're made in one bowl and require just 10 minutes of prep.

 5 from 3 votes